-HOC no longer owns or operates PH units, but has elected not to close its PH program, as it currently has PH CFP funds budgeted through HUD's EPIC system, and is exploring use of the Faircloth Limit in future development through the Department of Housing and Urban Development's ("HUD") Rental Assistance Demonstration ("RAD").
-HOC intends to leverage these funds to provide additional affordable housing options in connection with future developments.
-HOC has approximately 700 units of capacity under its Faircloth Limit.
+HOC no longer owns or operates PH units, but has elected not to close its PH program, as it currently has approximately \$280,000 of funds remaining in its PH Capital Fund Program ("CFP") budgeted through HUD's EPIC system.
+HOC is exploring use of its Faircloth Limit in future development through the Department of Housing and Urban Development's ("HUD") Rental Assistance Demonstration ("RAD") program, specifically the Faircloth-to-RAD ("F2R") financing tool.
+Remaining CFP funds may be included in the capital stack of a future development.
+A PHA's Faircloth Limit is determined by the allowable number of PH units established by Congress in 1998 and approved as of October 1, 1999.
+HUD created the F2R tool for PHAs to leverage their existing PH Faircloth Authority to create new federally assisted housing through the RAD program.
+The program allows PHAs to access financing for the development of new deeply affordable units.